Posted on: Thursday September 26, 2019

 Fun events taking place at work make it a nice place to be.
 So whether this be celebrating birthdays, national holidays, or even company exclusive festivities – make a day of it!
 If it’s someone’s birthday you could buy a cake at lunchtime and even maybe get them a gift from the company, or if someone is having a baby why not hold a sweepstake throughout the office?
 There are endless possibilities.
 At Personal Group we are never shy of a party and often take the opportunity to commemorate special events.
 We recently celebrated our 35th Birthday by having an award ceremony, a birthday cake and even had a taco van for lunch for our staff!
 The tasty treats went down well with everyone and it is this kind of gesture that really make people feel special and part of an organisation worth the effort.

-Find out how Personal Group's fully customisable benefits solution, Hapi can help your team, get in touch
+Find out how Personal Group's fully customisable benefits solution, Hapi can help your team, get in touch.

-Posted on: 3 May 2024 by Sarah Lardner, Director of Business Innovation
+Posted on: 20 December 2024 by Sarah Lardner, Director of Business Innovation

-Posted on: 15 April 2024 by Zach Berwick, New Business Development Director
+Posted on: 13 December 2024 by James Solomon, New Business Development Director